Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Instance-Conditioned Adaptation

-where $R\left(\pi^{i}\mid X_{m} \right)$ represents the return (e.g., tour length) of instance $X_{m}$ given a specific solution $\pi^{i}$. \cref{eq:shared_baseline} is a shared baseline as introduced in \citet{kwon2020pomo}. \paragraph{Stage 3: Top-$k$ Elite Training} Under the POMO structure, $N$ trajectories are constructed in parallel for each instance during training.
+\paragraph{Stage 3: Top-$k$ Elite Training} Under the POMO structure, $N$ trajectories are constructed in parallel for each instance during training.
 In the third stage, we want the model to focus more on the best $k$ trajectories among all $N$ trajectories.
-To achieve this, we design a new loss $\mathcal{L}_{\mathrm{Top}}$, and its gradient ascent can be expressed as
+To achieve this, we design a new loss $\mathcal{L}_{\mathrm{Top}}$, $\mathcal{L}_{\mathrm{Top}}$ only focus on the $k$ best trajectories out of $N$ trajectories, and its gradient ascent can be expressed as

 We combine $\mathcal{L}_{\mathrm{Top}}$ with $\mathcal{L}_{\mathrm{POMO}}$ as the joint loss in the training of the third stage, i.e.,

 where $\beta \in [0,1]$ is a coefficient balancing the original loss and the new loss.